JiayouQin/H-Splitter/README.md

-# Ego-Motion Prediction with All-Pixel Matching
-## Enhanced Navigation for Blind Guidance
+# Ego-Motion Prediction with All-Pixel Matching <br> Enhanced Navigation for Blind Guidance

 <br>
 See our another project for the practical implementation and testing: